TITLE 7 HEALTH

 126.96.36.199 BUREAU OF VITAL RECORDS FORMS: All forms used in the system of vital statistics are the property of the department, and shall be returned to the state registrar upon demand.
 Only those forms prescribed, distributed and approved by the state registrar shall be used in the reporting of vital records and statistics or in making copies thereof.
 Such forms shall be used for official purposes only.

-A. Requirements for the preparation of forms.
+A. Requirements for the preparation of forms:

 (1) All certificates, registration forms, reports and records relating to vital statistics must either be prepared in approved electronic form or on a typewriter or printer which prints in unfading ink.
-All signatures required shall be entered in unfading ink, unless otherwise instructed in these or related regulations.
+All signatures required shall be entered electronically, or in unfading ink, unless otherwise instructed in these or related regulations.

 (2) Unless otherwise directed by the state registrar, no certificate, registration form, record or report shall be complete and acceptable for registration that: